Final cut privilege: Directors

-Directors will seek final cut authority for creative reasons; however, the right is usually only granted to established directors who have been determined by their record to be bankable, such as Steven Spielberg, James Cameron, Peter Jackson, Quentin Tarantino, The Wachowskis or the Coen brothers.
+Directors will seek final cut authority for creative reasons; however, the right is usually only granted to established directors who have been determined by their record to be bankable, such as Christopher Nolan, Steven Spielberg, James Cameron, Peter Jackson, Quentin Tarantino, The Wachowskis or the Coen brothers.
 This authority is not absolute.
 If a director goes over budget, exceeds runtime, misses the production schedule, or otherwise does not stick to the agreed upon terms, they can lose final cut.
 Should the director no longer be an employee, the authority vested in the director is passed to a pre-determined individual that was approved by the director and the studio prior to production.
 Although all parties are obligated to meaningfully consult with each other on all aspects of the film, when it gets down to final cut, it can cause conflict, which usually occurs between the director and the studio.

-Independent directors and those working outside of the major US film studios have other metrics to determine if final cut authority is granted to the director.
-For instance in France, directors whose reputations are built on artistic merit, as opposed to bankability, frequently have final cut privilege for their films.
+Independent directors and those working outside of the major American film studios have other metrics to determine if final cut authority is granted to the director.
+For instance, in France, directors whose reputations are built on artistic merit, as opposed to bankability, frequently have final cut privilege for their films.
 In the United States there are directors that are considered acclaimed, but not necessarily bankable directors, such as Woody Allen, David Lynch, Alexander Payne and Terrence Malick, who enjoy final cut privilege.

 When a film is released with a final cut made by someone other than the director, sometimes producers will subsequently release a director's cut of the film, which is a version of the film as the director would have cut it or more closely follows their vision of the project.
 A promise of a release of a director's cut can sometimes entice a director to join a project or help smooth over creative differences.
 These versions of a film can act as an additional marketing tool for film distribution, and often the term director's cut is used only for marketing purposes and has nothing to do with what the director actually wanted.
 Director's cuts are usually released via digital distribution, such as on DVDs or through streaming services.